In 2007, Americans saved a total of $57.4 billion. That same year, we spent $92.3 billion on legalized gambling.

 This article was first published Oct.
 12, 2009.
 It has been updated.

 Brian Richards does not own shares of any companies mentioned.
 Tim Hanson owns shares of Philip Morris International, which is a Global Gains recommendation.
-Baidu is a Rule Breakers selection.
-Petrobras is an Income Investor pick.
+Ctrip is a Motley Fool Hidden Gems pick.
 The Fool has a disclosure policy.
 It does not stockpile bullion.